Effects of pornography on young people: Research

-McCormack and Wignall interviewed participants who started watching pornography at early ages.
-Their study focused on determining how pornography was experienced as a leisure activity.
-Based on their findings, the study participants perceived watching pornography to be a platform for education, entertainment and exploration.

-In their study, Bridges, Wosnitzer, Scharrer, Sun and Liberman found acts of physical aggression among men to be frequently evident in pornographic films.
-Aggression, which was mainly displayed by men, was found to evoke neutral or pleasurable responses by respondents who were mostly women.
-In another study, Crabbe & Corlett found that young men believed pornographic material to be reflective of sexual practices in reality.
+In a documentary, Crabbe & Corlett found that young men believed pornographic material to be reflective of sexual practices in reality.
 These findings adhere to the increasing rates of sexual abuse and the growing trend of children engaging in sexually abusive behaviors towards other children, including their own younger relatives and acquaintances.

 The role pornography watching plays in the development of children and youth is basically unknown, due to a lack of empirical studies.
 This essentially confirms the thesis from Not in Front of the Children: harmful to minors is an often heard claim which completely lacks evidence.
 There are considerable ethical problems with performing such research.
 Since those problems are a huge obstacle, it is likely that such research will not be allowed, thus possibly it could never be known.
 Rory Reid (UCLA) declared "Universities don't want their name on the front page of a newspaper for an unethical study exposing minors to porn."

+"[...] more recent rates of teen intercourse and sexual assault have declined considerably [...]
+Between 1991 and 2009, the teen birth rate dropped by 33 percent."
+(Tarrant, 2016).

+In a systematic review, Peter and Valkenburg (2016) stated:

+However, they say the findings of the review "currently precludes internally valid causal conclusions" due to various methodological and theoretical shortcomings in the studies reviewed.
+Brown and Wisco's (2019) systematic review reached similar conclusions.
+Brown and Wisco blamed the lack of empirical studies for being unable to draw definitive conclusions.

+A 2019 review found that LGBTQ teenagers consume pornography much more often than heterosexual teenagers, but the LGBTQ teenagers are not more negatively impacted by it than heterosexual teenagers.

-The PhD thesis of Marleen J.D.
-Katayama-Klaassen (2020), at the University of Amsterdam, found a low correlation, and could not show causality.
+The PhD thesis (2020) of Marleen J.E.
+Katayama-Klaassen, at the University of Amsterdam, found a low correlation between views upon sexuality and pornography consumption, and could not show causality.

-Peter and Valkenburg (2016) 20 years systematic review: its positive conclusions are tentative, and causality cannot be shown.
-Brown and Wisco (2019) systematic review: idem ditto.